Request an Appointment

 There are several treatment options available.
 The gold standard treatment for severe cases will consist of using a nasal CPAP machine.
 A CPAP delivers pressurized oxygen through a nasal mask to limit obstruction at night.
 Many people can’t tolerate a large bulky mask over their faces at night and seek an alternate form of treatment.

 For patients with a mild and moderate form of Obstructive Sleep Apnea an oral appliance is a great option.
 Drs.
-Lebowitz and Fialkoff have great experience treating patients with oral appliances for OSA.
+Lebowitz, Fialkoff and Sparks have great experience treating patients with oral appliances for OSA.
 Both doctors are members of the American Academy of Dental Sleep Medicine.

 OSA is a very serious condition that needs careful attention and treatment.
 Most major medical plans offer coverage for diagnosis and treatment and we can help you maximize your medical and dental insurance to cover a good portion of out of pocket expenses.